 We collect and process your data on the following lawful bases

 This means we process your data where it is necessary for the performance of a contract with you, or to take steps, at your request, before entering into such a contract.

 - With legitimate interests

-This means we process your data in the legitimate the interest of our business in order that we may provide to you to the best service/product and the most secure experience.
+This means we process your data in the legitimate interest of our business in order that we may provide you with the best service/product and the most secure experience.
 We always consider and balance any potential impact on you and your rights before we process your personal data for our legitimate interests.